BindBC/bindbc-glfw/README.md

 if(ret != glfwSupport) {

     // Handle error.
 For most use cases, its reasonable to use the the error handling API in
-    // bindbc-loader to retrieve error messages and then abort.
-If necessary, it's  possible
+    // bindbc-loader to retrieve error messages for logging and then abort.
+If necessary, it's
-    // to determine the root cause via the return value:
+    // possible to determine the root cause via the return value:

     if(ret == GLFWSupport.noLibrary) {
         // GLFW shared library failed to load